siakhorsand/PathFinders/README.md

 # PathFinders
- This project is a visually engaging and interactive program that generates random mazes and allows usthe user to solve them using a variety of pathfinding algorithms.
+Initially a class project that I added onto and built upon over time, this program is a visually engaging and interactive program that generates random mazes and allows usthe user to solve them using a variety of pathfinding algorithms.

 # Demo
 ![Demo](/PathFinderDemo.gif)